Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/1-1-hardware-requirements.md

    - See [Suported OS requirements](#supported-operating-systems).
 - [x] You require a minimum amount of 3 PHA to mine
    - Furthermore, you require [$S_{min}=k \sqrt{P}$](/en-us/docs/tokenomic/understand-phala-tokenomics/#minimum-stake) tokens to stake.
-      - Feel free to use our [spreadsheet](#TODO) containing the formulas from the PHA [tokenomics section](/en-us/docs/tokenomic/understand-phala-tokenomics) for your earnings estimates.
+      - Feel free to use our [spreadsheet](#TODO) containing the formulas from the PHA [tokenomics section](/en-us/docs/tokenomic/understand-phala-tokenomics) to estimate your required minimum tokens to stake.
       - Alternatively, you may also use a [pool and delegate](https://app.phala.network/en/delegate/).
 There is a guide [here](/en-us/docs/khala-user/stake-pool/) on how to delegate.

 ## Check Your CPU